How to Keep Apples from Browning

 This method has been so popular on Instagram, Buzzfeed and Pinterest, but it did not work at all for us.
 The rubber band apple was even worse than our test apple.
 We’ll definitely stick to one of the other methods.

 Do you have a favorite method for keep apples from browning or another produce dilemma that we can help solve for you?
-Comment below and let us know!
+Let us know in the comments below!